rexresearch

 production, to fabricate the microstructured RadiCold film.

-power plant operators a low-cost way to supplement cooling without
+provide power plant operators a low-cost way to supplement

-team's dry-cooling technology instead of water cooling when water
+the team's dry-cooling technology instead of water cooling when

 Environment: The team's system enables more efficient radiative